jmonson/naivepingdom/README.md

 ## Future Enhancements

 - Test Driven Development!
 Normally, I would have built unit tests prior to coding.
 However, I skipped this important step in the interest of saving time.
+- Error handling.
+The probe really only supports the happy-path use case and does not properly handle errors.
 - HTTP Tracing for more accurate response times.
 My response duration is more of an estimate.
 A better measure would have utilized the [httptrace](https://golang.org/pkg/net/http/httptrace/) package to understand true response times.
 - Production HTTP service:
   - Security / Authentication